npdeloss/mepp/README.rst

                                       motif match threshold via MOODS, represented
                                       as a series of 4 floats.
 Default: 0.25 0.25
                                       0.25 0.25
+      --ci FLOAT                      Confidence interval for positional profile, expressed as a percentage.
+Default: 95.0
       --sigma FLOAT                   Adaptive scale for brightness of motif matches in motif heatmaps.
 Maximum
                                       brightness is achieved at sigma * std, where